Meet the 2025 Winner: Mark Wurfel, MD, PhD

 Description

-This award is intended for an established, internationally recognized investigator with a record of sustained exemplary achievement in the scientific areas of the Assembly.
-There is a single award given per year where the awardee will receive a framed certificate and make a 5-minute presentation of their work to the AII Assembly at the annual Assembly Membership Meeting.
+This award is intended for an established, internationally recognized investigator with a record of sustained and exemplary achievement in a scientific area of interest to the AII Assembly.
+A single awardee is selected per year.
+The awardee will receive a framed certificate and give a brief presentation of their work at the annual Assembly Membership Meeting.
 There is no monetary award given for this recognition.

 Qualifications